Want to learn how to properly brine those game birds for more moist meat?

 First off: brining.
 I brine all the birds I shoot.
 Brining does a few key things: it sucks out residual blood, leaving you with a nice clean piece of meat.
 The salt in the brine binds to muscle fibers and helps retain moisture while cooking.
 Lastly, a good brine imbues the bird with flavor.

 The brine recipe in this article is one I employ for everything from quail to Canada goose.
 I may add a few extra things here and there (coriander seeds or sliced jalapeños, for example), but the base brine always remains the same.
-To ensure smaller birds don’t become overly salty, I vary brine times based on size of bird.
+To ensure smaller birds don’t become overly salty, I vary brine times based on the size of a bird.

 Quail, grouse, chukar, etc.: 6-8 hours